SF-Nexus/SF-Nexus.github.io/content/Data/_index.md

 * **[Named Entity Files](https://github.com/SF-Nexus/extracted-features/tree/main/data/booknlp_output)**: Files containing information about the "named entities" appearing in the 403 texts: people, organizations, locations, vehicles, among others.
 * **[Supersense Tags](https://github.com/SF-Nexus/extracted-features/tree/main/data/booknlp_output)**: Files containing information about a broader collection of entities appearing in the 403 texts - not only people, places, and locations, but also tokens identified as "emotions," "substances," or "artifacts," among others.

-All of our extracted features sets can be accessed through the [SF Nexus extracted features Github repository](https://github.com/SF-Nexus/extracted-features/tree/main).
-We have also set up an [SF Nexus HuggingFace repository](https://huggingface.co/datasets/SF-Corpus/extracted_features) to which we are adding our disaggregated and segmented extracted features dataset.
+All of our extracted features sets can be accessed through our [SF Nexus HuggingFace repository](https://huggingface.co/datasets/SF-Corpus/extracted_features).
 HuggingFace datasets can be downloaded from repositories as in Github; they can also be called directly in Python, where they will be downloaded to your local computer and split into training and testing groups in preparation for analysis.
 Use this code to download the SF_Extracted_Features_Chapters_and_Chunks dataset:

 ```
 # Import dataset module